syler11/ms1-gym/README.md

 ### **Wireframes:**
  Wireframing helped me to put together the project without coding a single line.
  Once the finished wireframes were printed the coding process was very smooth and straightforward.
- Wireframes are saved in the assets/wireframes folder in bmpr and pdf format.
+ Wireframes are available in [bmpr](/assets/wireframes/MS1-GYM.bmpr) and [pdf](/assets/wireframes/MS1-GYM.pdf) format.

 ### **Features:**
-In this section, I shall go over the different parts of your project and describe each in a sentence or so.
+**Index**
+Main featrues the call to action button to sign up for a free class.
+The first section will give a short insight what the gym can offer.
+User testimonials to help first visitor to build trust.
+Map and transport to help the users to make their first virtual visit.

+**About Us**
+Short description of the gym and its ethos.
+Progress bar to showcase of the gym's demographics.
+Cards to emphasize the differet features of the gym.

+**Membership**
+Pricing description as passes and monthly plans with pictures.

+**Classes**
+Throughout description of the classes, their intensity and shcedule.
+Book a class modal to make an online booking and downloadable pdf format is also available.

+**Contact**
+Contact from to send direct message from the website.
+General contact information and opening times.
+Map and transport option repeated for a second virtual journey.

 ### **Technologies used:**
 The following languages and framework were used to create this project.